donedonedone278/AnthroCharactersContinued/ReadMe.txt

 Installation Instructions:

-For the replacer version:
-Simply copy the Contents folder to your Stardew Valley directory and overwrite all files when prompted.
-This will replace the sprites in your game with the ACC versions.

 For the Content Patcher version:
 If you already have Content Patcher installed, simply copy the "Anthro Characters Continued x.x" folder (which contains "manifest.json") into the "Mods" folder in the game installation folder.
 You're done!